kumiori/irrevolutions/paper/paper.md

 # Acknowledgements

-ALB acknowledges the students of MEC647 20••-•• for motivation and feedback; Yves Capdeboscq, Jean-Jacques Marigo, Sebastien Neukirch, and Luc Nguyen, for constructive discussions and one key insight that was crucial for this project.
+A.L.B. acknowledges the students of MEC647 for their work, motivation, and feedback; Yves Capdeboscq, Jean-Jacques Marigo, Sebastien Neukirch, and Luc Nguyen, for constructive discussions and one key insight that was crucial for this project.
 P.C. is a member of the Gruppo Nazionale per l’Analisi Matematica, la Probabilità e le loro Applicazioni (GNAMPA) of the Istituto Nazionale di Alta Matematica (INdAM).
 P.C. holds an honorary appointment at La Trobe University and is supported by JSPS Innovative Area Grant JP21H00102.

 <!-- to compile: docker run --rm --volume $PWD:/data --user $(id -u):$(id -g) --env JOURNAL=joss openjournals/inara -->